-As we already did in the previous section (on Stokes problem), we will not enter a detailed comparison between VEM and different types of FEM.
-Among other things, this is also due to the difficulty to pick-up one or two typical Finite Element approaches for the comparison.
-Actually, by now, we have a very wide variety of approaches for the comparison.
-Actually, by now, we have a very wide variety of using rational functions together with polynomials) is the one that best approaches, on triangles, the basic features of VEM.
-One might consider that rational functions are used there, instead of solutions of some PDE system (as we done with VEM) as an alternative way to escape the polynomial trap.
+Actually, by now, we have a very wide variety of FEM to deal with the present problem.
+To our knowledge, the paper [38] (using rational functions together with polynomials) is the one that best approaches, on triangles, the basic features of VEM.
+One might consider that rational functions are used there, instead of solutions of some PDE system (as we do with VEM) as an alternative way to escape the polynomial trap.
 In our figures 19 and 20 we decided however to compare the degrees of freedom of VEM with those of the most classical (and possibly best known) [5], hence avoiding a description of the FEM spaces used in more recent approaches.
 We do not pretend this to be exhaustive in any sense.
 It is not, BY FAR.
 We refer the interested readers to the FEM and VEM papers already cited here.